AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 Each resource is shown over periods of time, which are visualized as horizontal bars – the width of bars represents the duration.
 It is also possible to show hierarchical relationships between resources.

-Here is how this chart type is structured:
+This is how the Resource chart is structured:

 <img width="700" src ="https://static.anychart.com/images/resource_timeline.jpg" />